-The directors are proposing a dividend for the year ended 30th September 2023 (2022: the directors did not propose a dividend or loan interest rebate).
+The directors are proposing a dividend for the year ended 30th September 2024 (2023: the directors proposed a dividend).

 Principal risks and uncertainties

 The principal risks and uncertainties faced by the credit union are:

 Credit Risk

 Credit risk is the risk that a borrower will default on their contractual obligations relating to repayments to the credit union, resulting in financial loss.
 In order to manage this risk, the board of directors regularly reviews and approves the credit union's credit policy.
 All loan applications are assessed with reference to the credit policy in force at the time.
 Subsequently loans are regularly reviewed for any factors that may indicate that the likelihood of repayment has changed.